We are dedicated to safeguarding our people from harm.

 Piloting new technology on a small scale before full implementation allows us to assess both its benefits and any risks tied to introducing new processes.

-In 2024, our focus has been on piloting technologies that target specific risks, including uncontrolled release of energy, fall of ground, exposure to harmful substances, and fire and explosion.
+Our focus has been on piloting technologies that target specific risks, including uncontrolled release of energy, fall of ground, exposure to harmful substances, and fire and explosion.

 Automation has been a significant factor in removing people from harm’s way.